-- Both the Owner and the Developer must EACH currently own and operate at least one federally-finance affordable housing property of a similar size and scope to the proposed project.
+- Both the Owner and the Developer must EACH currently own and operate at least one federally-financed affordable housing property of a similar size and scope to the proposed project.
 If there is more than one entity submitting an Application, the majority partner in both the Owner and Developer entities must meet this requirement. - All project team members must be substantially compliant with DCA and Section 42 Program requirements and regulations (if applicable), and HOME Partnership Program requirements and regulations. - All projects team members must be financially solvent with the capacity to successfully complete the project pay all costs associated with the development, and operate the property for the Period of Affordability.
 Any person (individual, corporation, partnership, association), or Principal (officer, director, owner, partner) that is bankrupt, insolvent or in danger or insolvency is ineligible to receive an award under this Plan.
 DCA may request information including but not limited to credit reports, financial statements, or other documentation relating to a participants financial status.
-In making this determination, DCA will also review the portfolio of the General Partner, the Developer, and Principals to consider whether loans are in default, have a high percentage of payables, have high vacancy rates or other solvency issues that might affect the successful development and ownership of the proposed property.
+In making this determination, DCA will also review the portfolio of the General Partner, the Developer, and Principals to consider whether loans are in default, have a high percentage of payables, have high vacancy rates or other solvency issues that might affect the successful development and ownership of the proposed property. - The Applicant's compliance history will also be considered in determining whether the Owner and Developer entities have the required experience and capacity to construct and operate the proposed property.